 - For our trip we can only travel between mid Feb to mid March for Antarctica.
 There’s a total of 9 cruises that fits that time-frame, hence those 9 cruises are ones I keep my eyes on for specials.

-- I then sign up for ALL the Antarctica cruise companies I can find with potential last-minute specials and check each website on weekly basis as well as Google “Last Minute Antarctica Cruises” once in a while.
+- I then sign up for ALL the Antarctica cruise companies I can find with potential last-minute specials.
+Then check each on a weekly basis as well as Google “Last Minute Antarctica Cruises” once in a while.

 - All of the cruises are in USD, that means people like us who are earning Australian dollars are in disadvantage and many requires PayPal transfer for deposit which results in bad conversion rates & extra service fee.

 - Luckily when I was on Google typing out “Last Minute Antarctica Cruises”, I added Australia at the end and found an Australian based company Eclipse Travel.
 They happen to have Ocean Nova on special and the price is in Australian dollars!
-The original price of Ocean Nova was USD$5995 per person for triple cabin and it was discounted down to USD$3995 per person.
+The original price of Ocean Nova was USD$5995 per person for triple cabin.
+It was discounted down to USD$3995 per person.
 On their website it was advertised as AUD$5790 which is similar to real conversion rate.
-Our agent Tiffany contacted us immediately soon after I sent an enquiry, she informed us to be in triple cabin, we all either have to be same-sex or know each other.
+Our agent Tiffany contacted us immediately soon after I sent an enquiry.
+She informed us to be in triple cabin, we all either have to be same-sex or know each other.
 Otherwise York and I can only stay in twin cabin which was around AUD$7240.

-One of the website I find very useful for Antarctica trip planning is Cool Antarctica with many valuable resources.
+Some of the websites I find it to be very useful for Antarctica trip planning are Cool Antarctica and Antarctica Cruise Guide, both have many valuable resources.
 All the pictures used here are from courtesy of York’s sister Judy, she went to Antarctica in December 2013.
 I will update my experience once I completed my journey!

 中文版 Chinese Version: 南極船票: Last- Minute “最後一分鐘” 南極旅遊指南